 - To calculate each school's total Title I(A) allocation, the per poverty pupil allocation is multiplied by the number of children living in circumstances of poverty as identified by the TANF/SNAP and the supplemental statistical adjustment (CEP). - There are multiple ways in which a schools' Title I poverty allocation can go up or down between school years: a change in enrollment, a change in the poverty percentage of the students attending, a change in the number of tiers and the poverty percentage thresholds and per student amounts within those tiers, and the amount of dollars available for poverty allocation.
-All of these factors, alone or in combination, can change the amount of dollars a school receives from one year to the next. - A "Hold Harmless" provision is in effect that precludes a school allocation resulting from the factors cited above, from dropping more than 24.99% between the 2016-17 and 2017-18 school years. - 2.
-Priority and Focus School Distribution The Commonwealth of Pennsylvania designates schools using the School Performance Profile (SPP) to measure the academic progress of all public schools.
-Title I schools receive a federal designation of "Priority," "Focus," "Reward," or "Title I No Designation" based on four annual measurable objectives: - Student participation on the math and reading Pennsylvania System of School Assessment (PSSA) exams and the algebra I, biology and literature Keystone Exams; - Student graduation or attendance rate; - Closing the achievement gap of all students reducing the number of students who score below proficient on the PSSA, Keystone Exams and the Pennsylvania Alternate System of Assessment (PASA) by 50 percent over a six-year period; and - Closing the achievement gap of historically underperforming students reducing the number of students with disabilities, economically disadvantaged, and English language learners who score below proficient on the PSSA, Keystone Exams, and the PASA by 50 percent over a six-year period.
+All of these factors, alone or in combination, can change the amount of dollars a school receives from one year to the next. - A "Hold Harmless" provision is in effect that precludes a school allocation resulting from the factors cited above, from dropping more than 24.99% between the 2017-18 and 2018-19 school years. - Priority and Focus School Distribution Under the No Child Left behind Law and Approved waiver under the Obama Administration, the Commonwealth of Pennsylvania designates schools using the School Performance Profile (SPP) to measure the academic progress of all public schools.
+Title I schools receive a federal designation of "Priority," "Focus," "Reward," or "Title I - No Designation" based on four annual measurable objectives.